Antônio Dumas

 Antônio Dumas Ramalho Esteves (28 November 1955 – 30 December 2019) was a Brazilian football player and manager.

 Playing career

-He played for Esporte Clube Bahia, Desportiva Leônico, Santos, S.C.
+Dumas played for Esporte Clube Bahia, Desportiva Leônico, Santos, S.C.
 Olhanense and G.D.
 Chaves.

 Coaching career

 He coached a number of teams in Brazil, and Gabon, São Tomé and Príncipe, Togo and Equatorial Guinea in Africa.

-Dumas explained in a letter sent to a Brazilian media that he wasn't dismissed from the Togolese national team.
+He explained in a letter sent to a Brazilian media that he was not dismissed from the Togo national team.
 It was he who wanted to leave, having received the job offer from the Equatoguinean Football Federation to be the coach of its national team.

 Later life and death

-He died on 30 December 2019, aged 64.
+Dumas died on 30 December 2019 in Conakry, Guinea, aged 64.